Zartheren/YuGiOh-Draw-Simulator/README.md

 This program is made for YuGiOh but plans for adapting it for multiple trading card games may in the future.

-This programs purpose is to simulate first hand draws of a deck to gauge the decks consistancy.
+This programs purpose is to simulate first hand draws of a deck to gauge the decks consistency.
 The following are the notes I have taken down while thinking of the functions of what the program will do going forward:

 take a standardized list of cards and turn it into a list of integers ranging from 1 to 40-60